redhat-openstack/packstack/docs/packstack.rst

     The password to use for OpenStack Networking to access the database.

 **CONFIG_NEUTRON_L3_EXT_BRIDGE**
-    The name of the Open vSwitch bridge (or empty for linuxbridge) for the OpenStack Networking L3 agent to use for external  traffic.
+    The name of the Open vSwitch bridge for the OpenStack Networking L3 agent to use for external  traffic.
 Specify 'provider' if you intend to use a provider network to handle external traffic.

 **CONFIG_NEUTRON_METADATA_PW**
     Password for the OpenStack Networking metadata agent.